anirudh-tyagi/ai-cyber-cypher/TECHNICAL_DOCUMENTATION.md

 ### Future Potential

-The modular architecture enables continuous enhancement with emerging cryptographic technologies, including post-quantum cryptography, homomorphic encryption, and advanced machine learning integration.
+The modular architecture enables continuous enhancement with emerging cryptographic technologies, including post-quantum cryptography, homomorphic encryption, and advanced statistical analysis integration.

 CyberCipher bridges the gap between cryptographic theory and practical application, providing a valuable tool for understanding and analyzing modern cryptographic systems in an increasingly security-conscious world.